-When the company has located a DIP factoring company willing to finance its turnaround, the company seeks court approval from the Bankruptcy Court.
-Typical DIP financing terms include a “first priority” security interest in the collateral, a market rate or even premium rate of interest, an approved budget, and other lender protections.
+When the company has located a DIP factoring company willing to finance its turnaround, it seeks court approval from the Bankruptcy Court.
+Typical DIP financing terms include a “first priority” security interest in the collateral, a market rate or even a premium rate of interest, an approved budget, and other lender protections.
 Creditors may object to the factoring facility if they feel it weakens their position.
-The Bankruptcy Court will decide whether or not to approve the new credit facility or loan.
+The Bankruptcy Court will decide whether to approve the new credit facility or loan.

-A current lender who provided financing to the firm prior to its bankruptcy filing may be willing to commit to a DIP business bankruptcy loan, even if it has declined to make further advances prior to the bankruptcy proceeding.
-In addition to the added protection under the Bankruptcy Code, the lender may also have its own goals in making the DIP loan, for example, to help improve the company so that it can ultimately be sold to another party.
+A current lender who provided financing to the firm before its bankruptcy filing may be willing to commit to a DIP business bankruptcy loan, even if it has declined to make further advances before the bankruptcy proceeding.
+In addition to the added protection under the Bankruptcy Code, the lender may also have its own goals in making the DIP loan, for example, to help improve the company so that it can be sold to another party.

 If the Bankruptcy Court approves a DIP loan or funding facility and finds that it was made in good faith, the loan will not be subject to legal challenge.
 That differs from the same loan made outside of bankruptcy, which might have been subject to challenge.

-Also, if your company has solid A/R but is losing money and the personal credit of the owners is low, Bankers Factoring can help but many banks and traditional lenders cannot offer an A/R-based business line of credit for a myriad of reasons.
+Also, if your company has solid A/R but is losing money and the personal credit of the owners is low, Bankers Factoring can help with costs similar to credit card interest rates.
+Still, many banks and traditional lenders cannot offer an A/R-based business line of credit for a myriad of reasons.